javaadpatel/chat-data-service/README.md

+# Chat Data Service

+This repository is a proof of concept for a data service implemented in NestJS.
+It covers the basic implementation of request aggregation and error handling.

+Read more about data services here: <blog article url>

-# View the data in the mysql database
+## View the data in the mysql database

 Exec into docker container `docker exec -it chat-data-service-mysql-1 sh`